AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 * Only view content from the catalogs he/she has access to.
 * Access any Learning Object based on the permissions of the Catalog the Learning Object is a part of.

-   As an Administrator, you can:
+   As an administrator, you can:

 * Choose more than one catalog for a Custom Role.
 * Modify the permissions of a catalog any time.